 He also took them into very practical situations!

-Jesus’ training was not merely in theory but also practice.
+Jesus’ training was not merely in theory but also in practice.
 Why?

-The Lord Jesus was not a mere speaker, preacher, or teacher; He was a demonstrator.
+The Lord Jesus was not a mere speaker, preacher or teacher; He was a demonstrator.
 Therefore, the Lord always ensured that His disciples were around Him while performing supernatural signs or miracles.
-Jesus often engaged or involved His apprentices in performing His miracles (John 2:7-8, 11:15, 39, 44).
+Oftentimes, Jesus engaged or involved His apprentices in performing His miracles (John 2:7-8, 11:15, 39, 44).